5 Best Alternatives to Cloudscraper for Web Scraping in 2025

 Pros:

-• Gives you control over IPs and request behavior
+• Full control over IP pools and request behavior

 Cons: